DokFaust/julia/doc/src/manual/parallel-computing.md

 executed sequentially on a single OS thread.
 Future versions of Julia may support scheduling of tasks on multiple threads, in which case compute bound tasks will see benefits of parallel execution too.

+## @threadcall (Experimental)

+All I/O tasks, timers, REPL commands, etc are multiplexed onto a single OS thread via an event loop.
+A patched version of libuv ([http://docs.libuv.org/en/v1.x/](http://docs.libuv.org/en/v1.x/)) provides this functionality.
+Yield points provide for co-operatively scheduling multiple tasks onto the same OS thread.
+I/O tasks and timers yield implicitly while waiting for the event to occur.
+Calling [`yield`](@ref) explicitly allows for other tasks to be scheduled.

+Thus, a task executing a [`ccall`](@ref) effectively prevents the Julia scheduler from executing any other tasks till the call returns.
+This is true for all calls into external libraries.
+Exceptions are calls into custom C code that call back into Julia (which may then yield) or C code that calls `jl_yield()` (C equivalent of [`yield`](@ref)).

+Note that while Julia code runs on a single thread (by default), libraries used by Julia may launch their own internal threads.
+For example, the BLAS library may start as many threads as there are cores on a machine.

+The [`@threadcall`](@ref) macro addresses scenarios where we do not want a [`ccall`](@ref) to block the main Julia event loop.
+It schedules a C function for execution in a separate thread.
+A threadpool with a default size of 4 is used for this.
+The size of the threadpool is controlled via environment variable `UV_THREADPOOL_SIZE`.
+While waiting for a free thread, and during function execution once a thread is available, the requesting task (on the main Julia event loop) yields to other tasks.
+Note that `@threadcall` does not return till the execution is complete.
+From a user point of view, it is therefore a blocking call like other Julia APIs.

+It is very important that the called function does not call back into Julia.

+`@threadcall` may be removed/changed in future versions of Julia.

 # Multi-Threading (Experimental)